openhab/openhab-docs/installation/synology.md

 ## Prerequisite - Install Java

-Current releases of OpenHAB require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
+Current releases of openHAB require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
 If you see the following error you are likely using OpenJDK:

 ```text